Location: MUSIC > Lessons

 Lesson 1: Care and Feeding of Your Pet Uke, LOL.
 Well, the vid’s really just telling you what everything’s called (everything major anyway) and what’s where and what it’s for.

-For the next couple of videos, you may want to refer to this chord chart below, and remember that these videos are shot in what is a mirror image to reality, so you can imagine yourself in a mirror instead of me, and where you would put your fingers on the fretboard in relation to that.
+For the next couple of videos, you may want to refer to the chord chart below, and remember that these videos are shot in what is a mirror image to reality, so you can imagine yourself in a mirror instead of me, and where you would put your fingers on the fretboard in relation to that.
 Occasionally I flip the image so you’d see what it looks like “live”, but the mirror image is the default in Photo Booth.
 I’ve seen other folks’ videos flipped as well, so perhaps you’re used to it.
 However, if you don’t find mirroring useful, please email me and tell me so, or comment on my Vimeo page.
 If enough people find it counterproductive, I may reproduce the videos.
 Much thanks!

 Chords Part 1; easy ones here.
 Lots of songs are in C, A, and other chords I feature in this video.
 Below ALL of the Lesson Videos, you can find some example videos with songs that feature different keys.
 If you want to see something in C, check out “Dream a Little Dream” below.
 Or in G minor; see “I Put a Spell on You”.
 “Tonight You Belong to Me” is played in F below.
 A good exercise is to try to find the key you hear in a song being played, and familiarize yourself with what chords are common in each key.
 Before long it’ll take less time to find!
 But first, let’s learn some chords.